GURU BHUMTSOK DEDICATED TO THE FIRES RAGING IN AUSTRALIA

 The puja will commence on the Friday evening 15th November and finish late afternoon Sunday 17th November and be led by Geshe Tenzin Zopa.
 This year FPMT National Office Australia is organising the 100,000 Offerings to Guru Rinpoche (Guru Bhumtsok) especially for His Holiness the Dalai Lama who is facing an obstacle year.
 It will also be dedicated to the long lives of Kyabje Lama Zopa Rinpoche and all our precious Gurus.
 It will be a free event with delicious breakfasts and lunches generously offered by Buddha House.
 Sponsorship is raised to host the Geshes and sangha who attend and for the Tsok offerings and puja costs (see below).
 Click on this link REGISTER NOW and help us plan!
-Email Stephanie@fpmta.org.au to register.

 We rely on the generosity of sponsors to raise the funds required for the sangha to attend and for the puja.
 You don’t have to attend the event to sponsor.
-This year we have Geshe Samten from Vajrayana Institute, Geshe Rabten from Atisha Centre, Geshe Tsultrim from Chenrezig Institute and Geshe Tsundue and Geshe Zopa – FPMT Geshes – attending as our Special Guests as well as Geshes from other centres.
+This year we have Geshe Samten from Vajrayana Institute, Geshe Rabten from Atisha Centre, Geshe Tsultrim from Chenrezig Institute and Geshe Tsundue and Geshe Zopa – all FPMT Geshes – attending as our Special Guests as well as Geshes from other centres.
 We are also anticipating over 20 nuns and monks to attend.
 We are delighted, and it is one of our key organising principles, to offer their accommodation, food and transport free.
 We also raise funds for the 100,000 Tsok Offerings of food, flowers, lights etc and for the puja itself.
 Become a sponsor now!
 Simply transfer your offering into the bank account below.

 Bank Name: CBA